KrzysztofSieczkiewicz/JS--BatchImagesDownloader/README.md

 File setup:
 .xlsx file should contain header row.
 First column should contain unique indentifiers (downloaded files will be named using row identifier and numerical suffix if there are more than one image per row).
-Any other cell in a row is assumed as url (invalid entries will be listed as download failures).
+Any other cell in a row is assumed to be an URL (invalid entries will be listed as download failures, but will not break batch download).

 How to use:
 1. Select .xlsx file from Your disk
 2. Load .xlsx file (it might take a while depending on size as the whole thing needs to be parsed)
 3. Press download and wait.
 There will be "ImagesDownload_xxx" folder created in Your downloads folder, images should appear as this program runs through
-4. After finishing information will show up on success/failures and eventual list of failed entries.
+4. After finishing information on success/failures will show and eventual list of failed downloads will be displayed.

 How to run:
 1. Running command 'npm run start'